software-tools-books/js4ds/_lessons/htmlcss.md

 - Text is normal printable text
 - Must use escape sequences to represent `<` and `>`
   - In XML, written `&name;`

-  - FIXME: table of common special characters
+FIXME-17: table of common special characters

 ## Pages